Proven-Paradox/shaper-system/Handbook.md

 Once per Turn when you use a melee range Attack, you can move 1 Square as part of the Attack.
 You can do this before or after making the Attack.
 This Lesson has [Cooldown](#cooldown) 3.

 #### Melee Mage
-When using a Spell that normally has a range of Medium or better against a foe who is within melee range of you, you may reduce the MP cost by its [Ability Tier](#ability-tiers) (to a minimum of 0).
+When using a Spell that normally has a range of Medium or better against a foe who is within Melee range of you, you may reduce the MP cost by its [Ability Tier](#ability-tiers) (to a minimum of 0).

 #### Reliable Healing
 When casting a Healing Ability, you may roll an additional die.
 Remove the lowest die from your total result.